VILENS: Visual, Inertial, Lidar, and Leg Odometry for All-Terrain Legged Robots: Acknowledgment

 \section{Acknowledgment}

-This research was part funded by the EU H2020 Project THING and the Innovate UK-funded ORCA Robotics Hub (EP/R026173/1).
+This research was part funded by the EU H2020 Projects THING and MEMMO the UKRI-funded ORCA Robotics Hub (EP/R026173/1).
 Fallon was supported by a Royal Society University Research Fellowship and Wisth by a Google DeepMind studentship.
 This research has been conducted as part of the ANYmal research community.
 Special thanks to the CERBERUS DARPA SubT Team for providing the data from the challenge runs and the hardware support.

 \ifCLASSOPTIONcaptionsoff

 \fi

 \begin{IEEEbiography} [{ }] {David Wisth} (Student Member, IEEE) received the B.S. degree in electrical engineering in 2012 and the M.Eng. degree in mechatronics engineering in 2014 from the University of Melbourne, Australia.
 He is currently pursuing the DPhil. degree in engineering science from the University of Oxford, UK.